-The good news is that you can easily cover up you scent and prevent the deer from detecting you by using some scent eliminator.
+The good news is that you can easily cover up you scent and prevent the deer from detecting you by using some scent eliminator (I’ve only tried this brand).
 Simply spray the bottom of your boots and hunting stand with an odor eliminator.

-Bathing with a scent-free soap before every hunting trip also ensures that you don’t leave your scent in the air.
+Bathing with a scent-free soap (like this one) before every hunting trip also ensures that you don’t leave your scent in the air.

 One more thing: always ensure that you’re downwind to your range to further prevent the game from detecting your smell.

 If you fall into the category of deer hunters who don’t believe in tricking deer with decoys, calls, etc., then you have been missing a lot!